IBM-OSS-Support/DataSynchronization/README.md

 ### What is DataSynchronization?

 DataSynchronization is easy to use, high performing data integration solution designed for seamless real-time synchronization of large datasets.
 It excels in consistent synchronization of tens of billions of records on a daily basis with zero data loss.
-Data Synchronization combines the power of Open Source Apache SeaTunnel with support for hundreds of data connectors to provide a seamless data integration experience.
+DataSynchronization combines the power of Open Source Apache SeaTunnel with support for hundreds of data connectors to provide a seamless data integration experience.

 * DataSynchronization Key Updates: https://community.ibm.com/community/user/dataops/blogs/harsh-mittal/2024/11/18/datasynchronization-ce-key-updates